 Deborah Ribera is a full time Assistant Professor with the School-Based Family Counseling (SBFC) program at Cal State LA, a master's degree program that integrates marriage and family therapy training with school counseling credential training.
 She is a proud alumna of the SBFC program and earned a bachelor's degree in Sociology from the University of San Diego as well as a doctorate in American Culture Studies from Bowling Green State University.

-Dr. Ribera is a Licensed Marriage and Family Therapist in the state of California and works with victims of crime, providing in-home counseling services to children and their families.
-She also holds a Pupil Personnel Services credential with advanced authorization in Child Welfare and Attendance.
-She has worked as a dropout prevention counselor and socio-emotional counselor in various school settings.
+Dr. Ribera is a Licensed Marriage and Family Therapist in the state of California and holds a Pupil Personnel Services credential with advanced authorization in Child Welfare and Attendance.
+She has previously worked as a dropout prevention counselor and socio-emotional counselor in various school settings and has provided in-home counseling services to children and families who were victims of crime.
+She currently works with Five Keys Schools and Programs to provide educationally related mental health services to special education high school students at Boyle Heights Technology Youth Center and at Pitchess Detention Facility.

 As founder and CEO of the educational nonprofit organization Beyond the Block, Dr. Ribera has written, produced, and directed three educational travel documentaries, using these videos as the cornerstone of a global awareness curriculum based on critical, anti-racist pedagogy and cultural theory.
 She teaches this curriculum at urban middle and high schools with a high percentage of students at-risk of school dropout.